llvm/llvm-project/libcxx/docs/AddingNewCIJobs.rst

       [...]

-If you create your own agents, put them in the ``libcxx-builders`` queue and use agent tags to allow targetting your agents from the Buildkite pipeline config appropriately.
+If you create your own agents, put them in the ``libcxx-builders`` queue and use agent tags to allow targeting your agents from the Buildkite pipeline config appropriately.

 We try to keep the pipeline definition file as simple as possible, and to